OCR-based-CRVS-digitization/OCR-Correction/logs.md

 ### checkbox
 has name, page number, a region array containing all the options.
-Each option has a region, an entry ( the name of the option ) and a brightness value
+Each option has a region, an entry ( the name of the option ) and a brightness value checkbox only has the correction of multiple entries.

 ## how checkbox is being verified